ablab/spades/README.md

 []()
 <a name="correctoropt"></a>
 `--careful`
     Tries to reduce the number of mismatches and short indels.
-Also runs MismatchCorrector – a post processing tool, which uses [BWA](http://bio-bwa.sourceforge.net) tool (comes with SPAdes).
+Also runs MismatchCorrector &ndash; a post processing tool, which uses [BWA](http://bio-bwa.sourceforge.net) tool (comes with SPAdes).
 This option is recommended only for assembly of small genomes.
 We strongly recommend not to use it for large and medium-size eukaryotic genomes.
 Note, that this options is is not supported by metaSPAdes and rnaSPAdes.

 `--continue`
     Continues SPAdes run from the specified output folder starting from the last available check-point.
 Check-points are made after: